Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Emergency services Serviços de emergência /seʁˈvisuʃ dʒi emeʁˈʒẽsijɐ/
+Emergency services in Portuguese Serviços de emergência /seʁˈvisuʃ dʒi emeʁˈʒẽsijɐ/

-This building is under video surveillance.
-Este edifício está sob vigilância por vídeo. /ˈɛʃtʃi ɛdʒiˈfisiu esˈtaʊ sob viʒiˈlɐ̃sijɐ poɾ ˈvidʒiu/
+This building is under video surveillance. in Portuguese Este edifício está sob vigilância por vídeo. /ˈɛʃtʃi ɛdʒiˈfisiu esˈtaʊ sob viʒiˈlɐ̃sijɐ poɾ ˈvidʒiu/

 Numbers to 25 in Portuguese